alvarobartt/investiny/README.md

 ## 💻 Usage

+Retrieve historical data from Investing.com using the Investing.com ID of the asset that you want to retrieve the data from.

 ```python
 from investiny import historical_data

 data = historical_data(investing_id=6408, from_date="09/01/2022", to_date="10/01/2022") # Returns AAPL historical data as JSON (without date)
 ```

+And, also retrive recent data (no need to specify dates, it's just the last 30 days) from Investing.com using the Investing.com ID of the asset that you want to retrieve the data from.

 ```python
 from investiny import recent_data